xueruini/zebra-goodies/README.md

-# zebra-latex-goodies
+# zebra-latex-goodies.sty

-Packages for paper writing for the group.
+  An all-in-one package for paper writing for the group.

 ## Options